-June is LGBTQ Pride Month, and it's a great time to open a child’s mind.
+June is LGBTQ Pride Month, and there's no better time to open a child’s mind.

-This story imagines a world where Mike Pence’s pet rabbit falls in love with another boy rabbit.
+John Oliver’s spoof imagines a world where Vice President Mike Pence’s bunny falls in love with another boy rabbit.
 Politics aside, “A Day in the Life of Marlon Bundo” is a sweet story about love, connection and perseverance.
 The book sales raise money for the Trevor Project and AIDS United.

 Harriet loves costumes, but things get out of hand when she plans a party with her dads and gets carried away by a group of penguins.

 This book tells the true story of the gay pride flag, from its beginning with Harvey Milk and his dream of equality.

 Stella’s class is having a Mother’s Day party, but with two dads, Stella has no one to bring.
 Her sweet solution celebrates the whole family.

 After a series of rejected princesses, the prince finds just what he’s looking for when he and a knight come together to save the kingdom.

 Although Bunnybear is a bear, he feels more like a bunny.
 When he’s rejected by both bears and bunnies, he gets a new friend who knows just how he feels.